Tenzin Dorje (pronounced Ten-zin Door-jay)

 “It’s a bit sudden, that’s all,” I’m nodding.
 “I mean, ten minutes ago, my main concern was getting the time sheets in.”

 Harry regards me with a look of benevolent expectation.

 “I’ll have to get used to the idea.”

 “Of course.”
 Harry reaches into a desk drawer, takes out a large white envelope which he hands me across the desk.

 “Before you make up your mind, you might like to study the terms and conditions,” he says.

 A short while later I’m heading back to my office in a daze.
 Not only is Harry’s announcement life-changing, the conditions of my appointment are way beyond anything I could have imagined.
 Almost too much to believe.

 As I return through HR, I’m so preoccupied I don’t notice anyone.
 Even the reek of the stairs passes me by.
 I’m trying to get my head around the paradox that this is terrible news for the Imperial Science Institute, but an amazing opportunity for me.
 It’s even more confounding that Isabella is about to be upset by what is an opportunity for me beyond my wildest dreams.

 I have to speak to Isabella.

-The Magician of Lhasa can be ordered through your local bookstore and is available from major online retailers.
+The Magician of Lhasa is available from amazon and other online retailers: